The Book of Mormon

 The show is an edgy and sometimes outrageous satire musical which takes shots at everything from organised religion to consumerism, the state of the economy and the musical theatre genre itself.
 Robert Lopez is no stranger to controversial musicals, after co-writing the score and lyrics for the 2003 puppet musical Avenue Q which shocked many audience members and general public at the time.
 Just like Avenue Q, The Book of Mormon went on to win the Tony Award for Best New Musical and still continues to be the hottest ticket in town.
 Tickets are hard to come by for the show, with Broadway performances sold out until well into the New Year.

 The hit musical opened in London at the Prince of Wales Theatre, which is owned by Cameron Mackintosh’s Delfont Mackintosh Company.
 Preview performances began on Monday February 25 2013, with an official press night on Thursday March 21.
-Tickets for the production have been selling extremely well, and the excitement surrounding the show continues to build.
+Tickets for the production have been selling extremely well, and the excitement surrounding the show continues to build and evolve.

 Hurray!
 The Book of Mormon WON FOUR Laurence Olivier Awards!
 The show scooped the title for Best New Musical, leading actor Gavin Creel won Best Actor in a Musical for his role as Elder Price, Stephen Ashfield won Best Supporting Role in a Musical and Casey Nicholaw won for Best Choreography.
 A good day for the Mormons all around!